 Kakum National Park

-Here each person paid and equivalent of N3,200 each to access the nature park and also walking on the suspended canopy which stretched towards different parts of the rain forest.
+Here, each person paid the equivalent of N3,200 each to access the nature park and also walking on the suspended canopy which stretched towards different parts of the rain forest.

 We each were asked to pay an equivalent of N3,600 each here but we had ran out of cash.

 Kwame Nkuruma Square